Data shows that outbreaks in England’s offices in lockdown are major contributors to the spread of Covid.

 Government updates that are useful as a reminder for staff and employers

 Guidance on what to do if you or someone you employ is contacted by NHS Test and Trace, including self-isolation and financial support.

-Please remember you are not alone at this time, as a business leader or manager the decisions and the responses to the changing situation with Covid is challenging.
-The Vaccine offers a tangible way back to the life we all remember, however the route to normality will be long and whilst we step towards the end of lockdown and an easing of restrictions we all have a responsibility to follow the guidance and continue to implement the revisions and improvements to protect our Businesses, our staff and other people that we come into contact through the activities of our respective businesses.
+Please remember you are not alone at this time, as a business leader or manager the decisions and the responses to the changing situation with Covid are challenging.
+The Vaccine offers a tangible way back to the life we all remember, however, the route to normality will be long and whilst we step towards the end of lockdown and an easing of restrictions we all have a responsibility to follow the guidance and continue to implement the revisions and improvements to protect our Businesses, our staff and other people that we come into contact through the activities of our respective businesses.

 Park City is here to help and support you, there is no doubt we are stronger together.